aaronanderson/preact-wc-test/README.md

  export PATH=~/.npm-global/bin:$PATH
 ```

-### building
+### Build and Run
 1. Once the source is checked out run yarn to download all of the NPM dependencies:

 `yarn`

-1. Build the project
+2. Build the project

 `yarn build`

-1. Run the webpack development server to view the application.
+3. Run the webpack development server to view the application.
 Note hot deployment is enabled and local file changes will immediately be reflected in the browser without a refresh.

+`yarn start`

 Here are some helpful links that aided me in successfully configuring the application: